espnet/espnet/doc/tutorial.md

 ### Important notes

 - Given a pre-trained source model, the modules specified for transfer learning are expected to have the same parameters (i.e.: layers and units) as the target model modules.
-- We also support initialization with a pre-trained RNN LM for the RNN-transducer decoder.
+- We also support initialization with a pre-trained RNN LM for the RNN-Transducer decoder.
 - RNN models use different key names for encoder and decoder parts compared to Transformer, Conformer or Custom models:
   - RNN model use `enc.` for encoder part and `dec.` for decoder part.
   - Transformer/Conformer/Custom model use `encoder.` for encoder part and `decoder.` for decoder part.